KamarajuKusumanchi/soofaloofa.github.io/README.md

-# sookocheff.com
+# soofaloofa.github.io

 Source code for sookocheff.com.

 ## Deployment

-git remote add target https://github.com/soofaloofa/soofaloofa.github.io.git docpad deploy-ghpages --env static
+ghp-import -n -p -b master out/

-deploys from current master branch to the master branch of soofaloofa.github.io.
+Deploys the out/ directory from the current `source` branch to the `master` branch of soofaloofa.github.io.